GemiG2/BADAZ-ANTI-MVT/README.md

 # BADAZ-ANTI-MVT
-random anti m-v on Python  rewritten by gpt idk if it will help
+random anti m-v on Python Correctedby gpt idk if it will help